brown-band/website/pages/scripts/2021-2022/fall/cornell.md

 :sd[The band wails horribly, and pretends to die.]

 The Wii Theme.\
-:sd[The band attempts to play The Wii Theme with rehearsed pauses.]\
+:sd[The band attempts to play The Wii Theme with rehearsed pauses.]

-:script-note[*most* of the band remembered that we put pauses in - JF]
+::script-note[*most* of the band remembered that we put pauses in - JF]

 The football teams will resume play on these premises shortly.